-First of all, you can take a course at YALE on happiness for FREE.
+No, you are not too ancient for summer school.
+Did you know you can take a course at YALE on happiness for FREE?
 Yep.
 Here’s a great book I own on the subject:

-And let’s get real.
-My research on the subject often leads me here:
+My clinical research on the subject often leads me here:

 My fat-restricted diet allows me to indulge in a serving of 8 of these happy pills once in a while.

-For a healthier dose of happy, these chewies (below) hit the spot (I can eat the whole bag since each serving is 1.5g of fat!):
+For a healthier dose of happy, these chewies (below) hit the spot (I could eat the whole bag since each serving is 1.5g of fat!):

 Bake Someone Happy

-How adorable is this daisy crowned bunny?
-Whether you have a Ph.D. in fondant or have no idea what fondant is, maybe this is a sweet time to learn a new skill like cake decorating.
+How timeless and gorgeous is this pale pink beauty?
+Whether you have a Ph.D. in fondant or have no clue what fondant is, maybe this is a sweet time to learn a new skill like cake decorating.